-- the habitat(s) of conservation value which will benefit from bracken management stated in hectares and shown on your map - the area of bracken to be actively managed stated in hectares and shown on your map - the extent of bracken stated in hectares and shown on your map - the density of the bracken cover see descriptions in published guidance (see 'Further information' section) - the type of management you propose across the area (eradication or control or no action) and the treatments you propose to use to achieve this, including any follow-up action.
+- the habitat(s) of conservation value which will benefit from bracken management stated in hectares and shown on your map - the area of bracken to be actively managed stated in hectares and shown on your map.
+Note that stands of dense bracken, classed as ineligible for the Basic Payment Scheme, can be treated, but the Agri-Environment Climate Scheme will not fund this treatment as it is classed as non-agricultural land.
+Therefore, please ensure you do not claim for these areas - the extent of bracken stated in hectares and shown on your map - the density of the bracken cover see descriptions in published guidance (see Further information section) - the type of management you propose across the area (eradication or control or no action) and the treatments you propose to use to achieve this, including any follow-up action.
 You should choose an appropriate method of control in accordance with published guidance - where you propose to eradicate or control bracken you should describe the type of vegetation you expect will replace it - any sensitive areas / buffer zones where there should be no bracken control should be shown on your map - how you propose to monitor the success of your control work